vh64g/DreamyBird/README.md

 I hope together we will be able to achive more, and start coding in the best programming language ever build...

 ## Ownership
-Since this project has not the name DreamBerd3 in its title I guess it's owned by the DreamBerd 3 Foundation haha
+Since this project does not have the name DreamBerd3 in its title, I guess it's owned by the DreamBerd 3 Foundation haha